sunhao1256/sunhao1256.github.io/content/post/java-how-to-write-file.md

 tags: ["java"]
 ---

-if you need to read hugo file one line by one line , how will you to achieve the program ?
+if you need to read huge file one line by one line , how will you to achieve the program ?

 **Read all bytes to memory**